Alan107-gif/Math-Funktion-Simulation-Software/README.md

 # Math-Funktion-Simulation-Software
 This is a little special project.
 Written nearly entirely by Python it is practically a Programm made out of lot's of Scripts.
 Its a Powerfull and max-funktional (Math)Funktion-Visualisation Software that is no longer an minimalistic Example.
-**A powerful, script‑based Python application for visualizing and analyzing mathematical functions.**
+**A powerful, script‑based Python application for visualizing and analyzing mathematical functions.** it also has a set of predefined funktions, exponential, for transformers(elctric), sin and so on, a lot of them, just the names wxampl.: f(x) = ... .

 > **Note:** Please work only in the `main` branch.